evkx/evkx.github.io/content/models/nio/el7/EL7/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).

-[Regenerative braking](../../../../technology/regen/) is available in several modes.
-The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
-In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
-You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+[Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving).
+[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive) or coasting is not available in this model.
+You can adjust how strong regen you get when you lift the foot.
+There are two levels.

 ## Exterior